How to Obtain or Apply for a Federal Tax ID Number (EIN)

 An EIN is required for any corporation or LLC that consists of multiple members or employees.
 An EIN is required to withhold taxes from employees, open bank accounts, and any application that requires a business to validate its authenticity.

-What Do I Need for an EIN Application?
+How Do I Apply for an EIN?

 While the EIN application requires personal information in order to be issued, that information is solely used to assign a number and not to tie any personal information to the company or the EIN.